Specifying British-grown timbers

 Ever since the Government requested the advice of an Independent Panel on Forestry, British-grown timbers have been a hot topic in the industry, yet many people remain unaware of just how much of their timber is sourced from British forests.

-With over 40% of the total sawn timber and over 70% of the total particleboard consumption in Britain sourced from British-grown timber, the specification of British-grown timbers is of great importance.
+With one-third of the total sawn timber and almost two-thirds of the total particleboard consumption in Britain sourced from British-grown timber, the specification of British-grown timbers is of great importance.

 The purpose of this Wood Information Sheet is to summarise the characteristics and the current and potential uses of timber grown in Britain.